nadlambino/laravel-uploadable/README.md

 {
     $post->update($request->all());

-    // When the post did not change, the `updated` event won't be fired.
+    // If the post did not change, the `updated` event won't be fired.
     // So, we need to manually call the `updateUploads` method. if (! $post->wasChanged()) {
         $post->updateUploads();